-In our family, the kids take turns picking books, (Maris and Miranda on odd days, for example), so it doesn't drag on too long.
+In our family, the kids take turns picking books, (Mason and Miranda on odd days, and Megan and Mitchell on even days, for example), so it doesn't drag on too long.
 At this age, I don't expect them to be sitting still when I read, but I expect them to use an inside voice so they can hear me.
 I have found that even though it looks like they are playing, they are actually listening.
 Often they will run over and say, “I want to see that picture!” or “Why did he do that, Mom?” when I thought they weren't even listening.

 Part Of A Chapter Book

 I like to read Little House in the Big Woods by Laura Ingalls Wilder and continue through the series (Over about three school years, not all in one year!).
 If you haven't read one, it is about a girl growing up in America in the old days before electricity and modern appliances.
 She describes in detail how they did things back then for survival.
 My kids appreciate what they have and are amazed at how the Ingalls' did it.
 I feel like I am teaching a little History with that.
-While I am reading, I let my Grade K child play with My Book of Little House Paper Dolls which you can get here.
+While I am reading, I let my Grade K child play with Little House paper dolls.